School of Music

 Ph.D.
 University of Kentucky, 1986; M.M.
 University of Kentucky, 1981; B.M.
 University of Kentucky, 1977

 Research Areas: Franz Liszt, Music of War, Holocaust, and 9/11

-Professor Arnold has published extensively on the music of Franz Liszt.
-In addition to writing for and editing The Liszt Companion (2002), he has also contributed to A Guide to Liszt Research, New Perspectives on Liszt and His Music, Liszt and His World.
-Liszt and the Birth of Modern Europe: The Bellagio Conference Proceedings, Liszt the Progressive, Liszt Saeculum, and the Journal of the American Liszt Society, for which he was Visiting Editor 1989-1990.
+Ben Arnold has written extensively on music in response to war and the composer Franz Liszt.
+In addition to writing for and editing The Liszt Companion (Greenwood Press), he has contributed to A Guide to Liszt Research, New Perspectives on Liszt and His Music, Liszt and His World, Liszt and the Birth of Modern Europe: The Bellagio Conference Proceedings, Liszt the Progressive, Liszt Saeculum, and Liszt: A Chorus of Voices.
+In 2022, he was named editor of the Journal of the American Liszt Society.

-He is also author of Music and War (1993) and has published related articles in The Oxford Companion to American Military History, The Musical Quarterly, The Music Review, International Review of the Aesthetics and Sociology of Music, Holocaust and Genocide Studies, Holocaust and Church Struggle, and Handbook of the Literature and Research of World War Two.
-His research and collection of war music materials led to the founding of the Emory University Archive of Music and War.
-Other articles on various subjects have appeared in The New Grove Dictionary of American Music, the Biographical Dictionary of Soviet-Russian Composer, the Carl Nielsen Companion, American Musical Life in Context and Practice: 1865-1918, and the Encyclopedia of Keyboard Instruments.
+He is also the author of Music and War and published articles or chapters in The Oxford Companion to American Military History, The Musical Quarterly, The Journal of Musicological Review, The Music Review, International Review of the Aesthetics and Sociology of Music, Music and War in the United States, Holocaust and Genocide Studies, and the Handbook of the Literature and Research of World War Two.